-People in various careers and professions can be vulnerable to overwhelm.
+People in various careers and professions can be vulnerable to overwhelm – especially with the personality trait of high sensitivity.
 Coaches and psychologists offer suggestions to help deal with it.

 This image is from the book Naming and Taming Overwhelm: For Healthcare & Human Service Providers by Sarri Gilman.